prifry/prifry/README.md

 -👋 Hi, I’m @prifry!

--👀 I would like to conquer my first role as a software developer and building impactful projects.
+-👀 I would like to conquer my first role as a software developer and build impactful projects.

 -🌱 I recently completed my Bachelor’s in Software Development, and I'm eager to apply my skills to real-world challenges.